 Health care and EZ limits

-An option upon policy purchase was to receive advance payment of the premium tax credit.
+When individuals purchase a policy through an exchange, they have an option to receive advance payment of the premium tax credit.
 This tax credit helps cover some of the insurance costs.
 The advance credit amount, however, must be accounted for when the policy recipient files his or her tax return.